 Before and after photos were taken of the instrument to examine the extent and possible impacts of bio-fouling (Fig. 10).
-A significant amount of hard, encrusting bio-fouling was evident across most of the instrument body by the end of the deployment including fouling directly within the conductivity cell.
+A significant amount of hard, encrusting bio-fouling was evident across most of the instrument body by the end of the deployment and growth was even present directly within the conductivity cell.

 Figure 10.
-AADI instrument photos from Tampa Bay, FL test site before and after deployment
+Aqua TROLL 200 instrument photos from Tampa Bay, FL test site before and after deployment